Skip to main content

 There is utterly no way to have predicted, using intuition or simple mathematical analyses, the oscillatory changes in the concentration of all the enzymes and their phosphorylated variants.
 Of course, the oscillating concentrations depend on the chosen initial concentrations and on the rate constants.

 When enzymes are linked sequentially in signal transduction pathways, their actions are amplified by the preceding enzyme.
-If the first kinase (MK3) activates a 1000 molecules of the second kinase (MK2), and each of these activates 1000 of the last kinase (MAPK), the net effect of activating the first kinase is a million-fold amplification of the last!
-This causes this three-kinase pathway to be ultrasensitive to small changes to the first enzyme.
-Add other activating and inhibiting agents and the net activities of the pathway components become even more complicated.
+Suppose the first kinase (MK3) activates 1000 molecules of the second kinase (MK2), and each of these activates 1000 of the last kinase (MAPK).
+In that case, the net effect of activating the first kinase is a million-fold amplification of the last!
+This causes the three-kinase pathway to be ultrasensitive to small changes in the first enzyme.
+Add other activating and inhibiting agents, and the net activities of the pathway components become even more complicated.

 Just the simple feedback inhibition by the last enzyme of the first enzyme in this cascade can bring about the oscillation shown in Vcell model 2.
 Depending on the concentrations and rate constants used in the model, the oscillations can last from minutes to hours.
-These oscillations can produce waves of phosphoproteins that propagate through the cytoplasm of the cell.
+These oscillations can generate waves of phosphoproteins that propagate through the cell's cytoplasm.

-Here is a simplified animation of the MAPK cascade that shows changes in MKKK (red dots) and MAPK_PP) blue dots with no feedback inhibition (left, Model 1) and feedback inhibition (right, Model 2) in the cascade.
+Here is a simplified animation of the MAPK cascade, illustrating changes in MKKK (red dots) and MAPK_PP (blue dots) with no feedback inhibition (left, Model 1) and with feedback inhibition (right, Model 2) in the cascade.
 (Animations produced by Shraddha Nayak and Hui Lui.)

-You might expect similar oscillatory behavior in proteins (cyclins and cyclin-dependent protein kinases) controlling the movement of cells through the cell cycle.
-We will see that in a subsequent section.
+You might expect similar oscillatory behavior in proteins, such as cyclins and cyclin-dependent protein kinases, that control the movement of cells through the cell cycle.
+We will explore this further in a subsequent section.

 Summary